Your Key Questions Answered - For Research Scientists

 ELNs reduce wasted time in meeting preparation by organizing data for easy access to monitor timely progress.
 Having the data readily visible for facile communication makes for better meetings.

-For sharing current and historical data without wasting time searching through paper notebooks, ELNs allow for time savings with a point and click to share.
+For sharing current and historical data without wasting time searching through pages, ELNs allow for time savings with a point and click to share.

 Protocols and templates: